haskelluw/haskelluw/racket_to_haskell.md

 Haskell
 ```
-data MaybeError a = Value a | String
+data MaybeError a = Value a
 ```
 Given Racket's dynamic nature, as opposed to Haskell's strongly typed nature, structs and algebraic data types are quite different, but are used to achieve